Cerebral Palsy Symptoms

 Growth Problems Caused by Cerebral Palsy

 Due to the complex nature of their condition, children with cerebral palsy often experience growth problems.
 There are many different growth problems your child may have.
-Which issues your child may develop—if any—depend on how severe their condition is.
+Which issues your child may develop — if any — depends on how severe their condition is.

 Growth problems in children with cerebral palsy may be caused by:

-• Spasticity: This common symptom burns energy and calories.
-If a child cannot make up the calories, growth problems may be the result.
+- Spasticity: This common symptom burns energy and calories.
+If a child cannot make up the calories with sufficient nutrition, growth problems may be the result.

 Cerebral Palsy Communication Disorders